 The different organelles in cells all have specific functions.
-These functions are necessary for the cell to survive.
+These functions are necessary for cells to survive.
 Some organelles, such as ribosomes, are part of the cytoplasm, whereas other organelles are separated from the cytoplasm by a membrane, much like the cell membrane.
-These organelles, such as the nucleus and chloroplasts, are called membrane-bound organelles.
+These organelles, such as the nucleus and chloroplasts, are called membranebound organelles.

-Let's take a closer look at four very important membrane-bound organelles in the cell - the mitochondria, ribosomes, chloroplasts and vesicles.
+Let's take a closer look at four very important membrane-bound organelles in the cell - mitochondria, ribosomes, chloroplasts and vesicles.